aaslinur/personal-website/content/home/projects.md

 # Order that this section appears on the page.
 weight: 65

-title: Agent-based Modeling
+title: Projects
-subtitle: ''
+subtitle: 'Agent-based Modeling'

 content:
   # Page type to display.
 E.g. project.